GT-Vision-Lab/VQA/README.md

-TODO: Add Python API and Evaluation Code for v1.9 release of the VQA dataset.
+TODO: Modify Python API and Evaluation Code for v1.9 release of the VQA dataset.
 ===================
 Python API and Evaluation Code for v1.0 release of the VQA dataset.
 ===================